HoudiniGraphql/houdini/CONTRIBUTING.md

 ## The `generate` Command

-The `generate` command is the core of the command-line tool and is ultimately responsible for generating the artifacts that describe every document in a project.
-It's defined in the [generate.ts](./packages/houdini/cmd/generate.ts) file and is implemented as a [pipeline](./packages/houdini/cmd/generate.ts#L34-L44) of tasks that operate on the strings found in a project tagged with `graphql`.
+The `generate` command is the core of the command-line tool and is ultimately responsible for generating the artifacts that describe every document in a project (identified as strings tagged with `graphql`).
+These artifacts not only save the runtime from parsing the user's documents but also enable core features such as compiling fragments and queries into a single string that can be sent to the API.
+The `generate` command is defined in [packages/houdini/cmd/generate.ts](./packages/houdini/cmd/generate.ts) and is implemented as a [pipeline](./packages/houdini/cmd/generate.ts#L34) of tasks that operate on the strings found in a project.
 These tasks fall into three categories:

 -   **Validators** are defined in [this directory](./packages/houdini/cmd/validators) and ensure that assumptions made by the rest of the tasks are true.
 For example, the